martindsq/decision-lexica-sp/README.md

 4. Place all the generated PNG files in the folder at `static/terms`

-5. Update the  CSV file at `decisions/management/commands/seed.csv`
+5. Update the  CSV file at `decisions/management/commands/seed.csv`.
+This CSV file contains the following columns (in order): word, image filename, lexical frequency (a number from 1 to 7 where 7 is associated to high-frequency and 1 to low-frequency words), and finally, True or False whether the stimulus is a real word or not.
+The last two columns are used to display a score at the end of the experiment.

 6. Activate the
 [virtual environment](https://docs.python.org/3/library/venv.html):